Undline/UndChain/readme.md

 2. **Fraud Detection and Claims**:

     - The Auction House connects users to **Digital Asset Protection Providers (DAPPs)**, who handle protection, disputes, and enforcement actions.
-    - Filing a claim requires a **fee**, with the amount determined by the **perception score** of the claimant.
+    - Filing a claim requires a **fee**, with the amount determined by the **Reliability score** of the claimant.
 Users with lower scores pay higher fees to discourage abuse.
     - Winning claims result in asset ownership being transferred to the rightful owner, along with the claim fee.
-False claims reduce the claimant’s perception score and reward the accused with the fee.
+False claims reduce the claimant’s Reliability score and reward the accused with the fee.
     - **RWA Protection**: Digital assets proven to infringe on real-world copyrights (RWAs) are transferred to rightful owners or destroyed.
 3. **Trust and Transparency**:

-    - Sellers are classified visually on the Auction House based on their **perception score**:
+    - Sellers are classified visually on the Auction House based on their **Reliability score**:
         - High-trust sellers are marked with a **verified badge** or highlighted visually for buyers.
         - Low-trust sellers have clear **warnings or indicators** near their listings.
     - Listings display whether the seller is the **original creator** or a **reseller** of the asset, helping buyers identify primary sources.